 How to Build a Smart City Transport System in 3 Phases

 Smart city transport can make a big difference in the way passengers commute in dense urban areas and can help municipalities save costs, provide better service to citizens, and better manage safety and security.

-Smart city transport uses electronic, wireless and Internet technologies to provide access to smarter, safer and faster travel between two points in a large city, and provide richer information and greater control over traffic flows for city authorities.
+Smart city transport uses technologies like electronic devices, wireless, and the internet to provide access to smarter, safer, and faster travel between two points in a large city, and provide richer information and greater control over traffic flows for city authorities.
 Smart transport infrastructure is often recommended as a first step on the way to becoming a smart city.

 Smart city transport systems often take the shape of Intelligent Transportation Network (ITN).
 An ITN includes:

 - A public transportation management system that helps optimize and automate the flow of public transport vehicles